linuxleague/gnome-Authenticator/README.md

 ## Features

-- Time-based/Counter-based methods support
+- Time-based/Counter-based/Steam methods support
-- SHA1/SHA256/SHA512 algorithms support
+- SHA-1/SHA-256/SHA-512 algorithms support
-- QR code scanner
+- QR code scanner using a camera or from a screenshot
 - Lock the application with a password
 - Beautiful UI
-- Backup/Restore from/into known applications like FreeOTP+, andOTP, Bitwarden
+- Backup/Restore from/into known applications like FreeOTP+, andOTP

 ## Getting in touch